laluxx/glyth/README.md

 Glyth is a compiled programming language that channels raw computational power through LLVM.
 No runtime bloat, no implicit conversions, just explicit types and predictable behavior.

 Every numeric type has well-defined boundaries.
 Cross them and the compiler stops you before the machine does.
-Operators are overloaded for each type with explicit semantics—same symbols, different rituals for integers, floats, booleans, characters, and strings.
+Operators are overloaded for each type with explicit semantics—same symbols, different behaviours for integers, floats, booleans, characters, and strings.

 Built with LLVM-C API for code generation, Glyth produces native executables with full optimization support.